IdealisticINTJ/salma-blog/README.md

 1. Add Work Experience, Projects and Skills to the landing page, *dedicated Portfolio with Tech Stack
 2. Add a Topmate page allowing user to click on Buy Now.
+3. Set up a AIKB soon, digital garden with tags and categories for all bits.

 P2: